aarvo09/ODE-VAS/README.md

 it is a comprihansive ODE visualziser analysiser and solver we can do all this in a very intractive way

 #  WHAT-IT-CAN-DO
-visulaize the given first order odes and
+visulaize the given first order odes